-Every sex toy that hits the market is hopeful of becoming the next “Rabbit” or “Oriental Balls” - but are these delightful objects undergoing a testing to see what is their appeal and safety before they are released to the public for purchase?
+Every sex toy that hits the market is hopeful of becoming the next 'Rabbit' or 'Oriental Balls' - but are these delightful objects undergoing any testing to see what is their appeal and safety before they are released to the public for purchase?
 And who determines that they can do what they claim on the box (or in the box, for that matter).
 With computers, an entire department is devoted to testing the hardware, to see if it can withstand the rigours of daily wear and tear.
 Is the same standard given to testing the hard wear of sex toy hardware?

 Sex Toy testing is a Real Job

 What is really going to make your ears prick up is the news that sex toy testing is an actual job!
 People who have an established online presence can blog about a sex toy’s, hem hem, efficacy, and then post their experiences.
 Usually, this is done with the sex toy manufacturer's approval too.
 If a customer clicks on a sex toy’s link to buy it, the lucky blog writer will get a percentage of the sale.
 There are even blogger tutorials on 'How to become a Sex Toy Tester' although it’s hard to imagine why they would want to share!

 Willing test subjects are also recruited by the sex toy manufacturers.
 They are given a prototype version to take home and give it a whirl, so to say.
 We can banish the sterilised image of men in white coats surrounding a young test subject to observe the effects of a vibrator from our minds.